Self Assessment Tax Returns: Personal Tax Returns

 In other words under ITSA a return is required to determine the net income and capital gains tax due for any tax year.

-If the tax return is issued after 31 July following the tax year to which the tax return relates the filing date is three months from the date of issue or 31 January whichever is later if the return is filed electronically.
+If the notice to file, or a tax return containing the notice to file, is given after 31 July following the tax year to which the tax return relates, the filing date is the later of three months from the date it is given, or, if the return is filed electronically, 31 January.

-Earlier filing dates apply where an HMRC calculation is required (see If the taxpayer files their tax return early enough HMRC will assist in the calculation of the tax due in SALF204).
+The return must be delivered to HMRC earlier if a taxpayer wants HMRC to calculate amounts chargeable to tax (see if the taxpayer files their tax return early enough HMRC will assist in the calculation of the tax due in SALF204).
 These time limits provide a realistic time scale for completion of the tax return form.
 It should also be noted that tax returns can be filed early, even though payment will not be required until the statutory due date.

 Time at which a tax return is filed (‘delivered’)